ssi-dk/AEF-DDF/workflows/README.md

 Changes to any file in the `R/` or `man/` folders.

 #### Function
-Checks for style issues in your package.
+Checks for style issues in your code base.

 #### Outcome
+The workflow will produce a list of lints (i.e. suspected style issues) detected in your code base.

+Click on the workflow and look for the "Lint" tab to see the detected issues.

+#### Exit status
-If issues any are found, the workflow will give an error.
+If any lints are produced, the workflow will give an error.

 ## R-CMD-check.yaml
 #### Trigger